31a2f764-qaincicd.jpg31a2f764-qaincicd.jpg

 Continuous integration (CI) in testing is the automated process of running test cases every time new code is pushed.
 It ensures that code changes don’t break existing features and helps catch bugs early in the development cycle.

-Jenkins is one of the most popular CI tools due to its flexibility, vast plugin ecosystem, and strong community support.
-Alternatives like GitHub Actions and GitLab CI are also widely used for seamless DevOps integration.
+Jenkins is one of the most popular CI tools because of its extensibility, its large plugin ecosystem, and robust community support.
+There are other alternatives to integrate DevOps seamlessly using GitHub Actions and GitLab CI.

 Himanshu Kansara